20 Pumpkin Picking Farms in New Jersey For Families

-This year, skip the grocery store pumpkins and go pumpkin picking at a family-friendly New Jersey farm, where you're sure to run into more fall fun, including barnyard animals, hay and corn mazes, and even the season's other favorite fruit: apples.
+This year, skip the grocery store pumpkins and go pumpkin picking at a family-friendly New Jersey pumpkin patch, where you're sure to run into more fall fun, including barnyard animals, hay and corn mazes, and plenty of ripe, juicy apples.

+Read on for 20 family-friendly spots to go pumpkin picking near New Jersey.
 Closer to the New York border?
 Check out these Westchester and Hudson Valley pumpkin patches.
-If you're in south Jersey or headed for a Bucks County getaway this fall, our Philadelphia site has the scoop on Pennsylvania pumpkin patches.
+If you're in South Jersey or headed for a Bucks County getaway this fall, our Philadelphia site has the scoop on where to go pumpkin picking in Pennsylvania.

 Sign up for our FREE newsletters to get the latest fall coverage and more delivered right to your inbox.

 Where to go Pumpkin Picking Near North Jersey